 On the outskirts of the yaskawa compound.
 Bruce and I would walk at length, here among the shippers and workers, and talk for endless stretches, just so we didn't forget too much of our English.
 I remember that here, we coined a term, that still makes us laugh.
 The "ne", in the japanese yes-like phrase "So desu, ne?" is rather like the canadian/scottish "eh?" and the french "n'est-ce pas".
 So we'd say "so desu, eh?" and "So d'n'est-ce pas" ... hmmm.
 Kind of juvenile when written down ...

 I was in the JKA Japanese National tournament in 1985 (Nihon Karate Kyokai Zenkoku Taikai), in Tokyo's Budokan (yes, I 'performed' in the Budokan, like the Beatles, and like just about every Tokyo school kid in a calligraphy contest).
 I did team sparring, managing to tie my opponent.
-Later in the year, everything clicked and I started to win tournaments in Japan.
+Later in the year, I finally adapted to the speed of my comrades, and I started to win tournaments in Japan.

 An experimental goatee, 10 years before they became fashionable.
 Never again.